garrows/noleg-stack/README.md

 Auto Publish Node Sites with Git Hooks
 ======================================

-So now we have an express site and an ghost blog but they aren't running anywhere.
+So now we have an express site and a ghost blog but they aren't running anywhere.
 Git hooks are located in the /opt/git/website.git/hooks/ directory and are basically scripts that will run automatically by git when you commit a change.
 We can use these to checkout the code to another directory to be run by a daemon.

 First setup the folder permissions with this
 ```sh